TurakhiaLab/metaWEPP/README.md

 kraken2-build --add-to-library /path/to/chr2.fa --db $DBNAME
 ```

-Add a list of files to the database's genomic library
+Add a list of genomes to the database's genomic library
 ```
 for file in /path/to/chr*.fa
 do
     kraken2-build --add-to-library $file --db $DBNAME done
 ```
-3. Build the database
+**3.** Build the database
 ```
 kraken2-build --build --db $DBNAME
 ```